Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Tidal Interaction

 \subsubsection{Tidal Waves Excited by Parabolic Encounters}

-Parabolic encounters between neutron stars will excite tidal waves in neutron star oceans when the neutron stars are at their distance of closest approach.
+NSPEs will excite tidal waves in neutron star oceans at periastron.
 When this occurs, the tidal force of the companion star provides an impulse to the ocean, causing it to pulsate.
-In this paper, we quote results when the closest distance of approach is $s=6.4\times10^6$ cm.
+In this paper, we quote results when the closest distance of approach is {$s=3.4 \times 10^6$ cm}.
 This is the distance of closest approach where the carbon ocean tidal wave amplitude $a(t)$ in an NSPE is approximately equal to that of a BNS.
-For different values of $s$, the amplitudes of the excited tidal waves will scale our results by a factor of $(s/6.4\times10^6 \text{cm})^{-3}$.
-Figure \ref{fig:PEtide} shows the tidal wave amplitudes in the times surrounding an NSPE for the three oceans.
+For different values of $s$, the amplitudes of the excited tidal waves will scale our results by a factor of {$(s/3.4\times10^6 \text{ cm})^{-3}$}.
+Figure \ref{fig:PEtide} shows the tidal wave amplitudes during an NSPE for the three oceans.

 After the NSPE occurs, the tidal waves will oscillate with the mode frequency of the ocean mode.
 The amplitudes are approximately the same order for each of the three oceans we consider.
 As in the binary inspiral cases, the iron ocean has the smallest amplitude.
-The distance of closest approach in this NSPE is about two orders of magnitude smaller than the resonance distance in the binary inspiral case.
-NSPEs require much closer encounters than NSBHs and BNSs to produce sizable ocean tidal waves.
+The distance of closest approach in this NSPE is about an order of magnitude smaller than the resonance distance in the binary inspiral case.
+NSPEs require closer encounters than NSBHs and BNSs to produce sizable ocean tidal waves.

 We estimate the event rate for NSPEs within this nominal encounter distance inside a globular cluster.
 NSPE event rates have been computed in previous works \citep{2006ApJ...648..411K, 2013ApJ...777..103T}, but not for these very small encounter distances.
-We estimate the event rate of NSPEs in a globular cluster as

-where $N_{NS}$ is the number of neutron stars, $n_{NS}$ is the number density of neutron stars in a globular cluster, $v_0=\sqrt{\frac{G(M+M_*)}{s}}$ is the relative speed of neutron stars in an NSPE at the periastron distance, and $\sigma_{NSPE}$ is the cross-section of NSPEs.
+We estimate the event rate of NSPEs in a globular cluster as { where $N$ is the number of neutron stars in a globular cluster, $n_{\star}$} is the number density of neutron stars in a globular cluster, $v_0=\sqrt{\frac{G(M+M_*)}{s}}$ is the relative speed of neutron stars in an NSPE at periastron, and $\sigma_{PE}$ is the cross-section of NSPEs.
 Note that in this expression for event rate, we use the relative velocity between neutron stars at periastron, while \cite{2006ApJ...648..411K} use the relative velocity at infinite separation $v_\infty$.
 We use the velocity at periastron because we are considering parabolic orbits where $v_\infty=0$.
 The cross section will be

 for the encounter distance $s$.
-The event rate for NSPEs within a distance $s$ will become
+The event rate for NSPEs within a distance $s$ becomes